ulzha/spive/docs/API.md

   Stream as an API in one direction.
 (In simpler terms - look at the dependencies in process DAG and make a decision what reacts to what...
 In other words - sagas, sagas everywhere?)

   RPC APIs in...
-TODO which directions?
-None?
-Only ingress/egress/3rd party?
-And for signals that are rarely used, or hard to compute, thus don't warrant precomputed streams?
+TODO which directions? ~Ingress/egress/3rd party, and for signals that are rarely used, or hard to compute, thus don't warrant precomputed streams?

   Separate stream for each EventSchema - TODO pros/cons?